dpella/interop-example/README.md

   ```

   The modules also have functions to manage transactions and error handling but
   we do not describe them any further.

-- Making the RDBMS aware of the SQL function `dpella_sample_random` and which
+- Making the DBRMS aware of the SQL function `dpella_sample_random` and which
 code to execute when being called.
 This tasks is implemented using
 *SQL engine-specific mechanisms* and are described below.

 ### SQLite

-Since it is an *embedded* RDBMS, it runs within the same process as the Haskell
+Since it is an *embedded* DBRMS, it runs within the same process as the Haskell
 application defined in [Main.hs](./example/app/Main.hs).
 SQL custom functions,
 e.g., `dpella_sample_random`, are directly registered using the API from the
 Haskell package `sqlite-simple` (see function `DPella.SQLite.withSQLFunctions`).